tony-albanese/ci-project-3/README.md

 on the screen.
 ![output panel](assets/screenshots/output_panel.png)
 > easily distinguish between products and reactants
+> be aware of which chemicals I have selected
 > be notified when I make an improper entry.
 I should not have to restart from the beginning if I make a mistake

 ### Calculation Report
 When the user clicks on or presses enter on the Calculate button, the chemicals selected as products and reactants are used to perform a series of calculations using data in the dataframe.
 The results are formatted and outputted to the output panel.
+In addition to the output values, the user is given a list of the reactants and products used.
+This is to help them ensure that the calculations are based on the values they entered.
 ![calculation output](assets/screenshots/sample_calculation_output.png)
 > Have the results of the calculation clearly displayed and neatly formatted
+> be aware of which chemicals I have selected
 > Navigate the sections of the app with keyboard or mouse.

 ### Action Buttons